 They are easy to make and easy to store.
-You just need to put the ingredients in a food processor, form the patties, and then wait for them to bake in the oven.
-And if you make a lot at once then simply freeze them for later.
-They thaw very well so I often make about 20 at a time.
+You need to put the ingredients in a food processor, form the patties, and then wait for them to bake in the oven.
+And if you make a lot at once, then freeze them for later.

 Nutrients in this recipe